matrix-construct/construct/README.md

  * A working dynamic load library.
  * A working lex.
 Solaris /usr/ccs/bin/lex appears to be broken, on this system flex should be used.

+# building from git

+We no longer supply a prebuilt configure script in git, due to use of automake and libtool causing problems.
+You will need to run `autogen.sh` to build the autotools files prior to building charybdis.

 # feature specific requirements

  * For SSL/TLS client and server connections, one of: